geleto/cascador-ai/README.md

 **Use When:**
 -   **The output is data:** Your main goal is to create a complex object or array to be used by your application.
 -   **Complex logic is needed:** You need loops (`for`, `while`), conditionals (`if/else`), and variables to manage state across multiple async steps.
--   **Orchestrating multiple sources:** You are fetching data from several APIs, databases, and other renderers and need to combine them into a single, coherent object.
+-   **Orchestrating multiple sources:** You are fetching data from several APIs, databases, and other components and need to combine them into a single, coherent object.
 -   **Readability is key for complex flows:** The top-to-bottom, `await`-free syntax makes complex data dependencies easy to follow.

 -   **`Template`**: Use when the primary output is a rendered string (for instance an HTML or a Markdown).
 Ideal for the presentation layer.